Aniangelsuperbat1/pokedex/README.md

 ### Credits

-An ENORMOUS to Carlos Godoy, Michael Merlo, Esin Saribudak, Jennifer Meade,  and Riana Shahid.
+An ENORMOUS thanks to Carlos Godoy, Michael Merlo, Esin Saribudak, Jennifer Meade, and Riana Shahid.
 I could not have finished this project without them!